-- The percentage of protein in your diet is highly correlated with how much food you consume.
+- The percentage of protein in your diet is correlated with how much food you consume.

-- We instinctively gravitate to foods that are highly processed.
-These foods typically contain less protein and more carbs and fat.
+- We gravitate to foods that are highly processed.
+These foods typically contain less protein and more energy from carbs and fat.

-Now, using forty thousand days of detailed food diary data (i.e. both macronutrients and micronutrients) from more than a thousand Optimisers, we have validated our previous analysis and gained a deeper understanding of the degree to which the various factors drive us to eat more or less than we want to.
+Now, using sixty thousand days of detailed food diary data logged in Cronoeter (i.e. both macronutrients and micronutrients) from more than a thousand Optimisers, we have validated our previous work and gained a deeper understanding of the degree to which various quantifiable nutritional factors drive us to eat more or less than we would like to.

-The aim of this analysis of how people eat in the real world is to enable you to copy the behaviours of people who are successful and avoid common pitfalls of nutrition.
-It has also allowed us to refine the Nutrient Optimiser algorithm to provide precise nutritional recommendations for Optimisers.
+This analysis of how people eat in the real world will allow you to copy the behaviours of people who are successful and avoid the common pitfalls of nutrition.

 - Part 2 – Carbohydrates, fat, fibre, energy density, sugar, starch, alcohol & water